evabishchevich/ButtonsStateTest/README.md

 2. Click on a button should change a color of this button.
 The other buttons should be painted into a default color.
 3. Going from `Error`/`Result` states to `Idle` should paint all buttons with a default color.

+### Bugs to brake the state
+1. Open the app, click on any indexed button, click clear.
+2. Open the app, click on loading, click clear, click on any indexed button.